Skip to content

 Collectors

-Sometimes you want to wait for a button click or reaction right inside a command handler, without setting up a separate component macro.
-Collectors do that.
+Wait for a button click or reaction inside a command handler, without a separate component macro.

 Awaiting a Component